Zuriel Oduwole: Redefining primary education methods - school vs. education

-Zuriel has always seen a close connection between the power of youth, global affairs, leadership, and the ability to address some of the worlds pressing social and development problems, as she herself has met personally with 31 world leaders since the age of 10, to create and find solutions to some of these problems.
-Having shared the stage with Bill & Melinda Gates, and Ndaba Mandela at a youth rally where 500,000 youths turned up in Paris - France in April 2017 on the first day, a month later in May 2017, France because of the voice and power of youth, elected its youngest leader in 39-year-old Emmanuel Macron She had experienced first-hand, the power of youth in deciding a nations future pathway.
+Zuriel has always seen a connection between the power of youth, global affairs, leadership, and the ability to address some of the worlds pressing social and development problems.
+She has met personally with 31 world leaders since the age of 10, to create and find solutions to some of these problems.
+Having shared the stage with Bill & Melinda Gates, and Ndaba Mandela at a youth rally where 500,000 youths turned up in Paris in April 2017.
+A month later, in May 2017, France elected its youngest leader in 39-year-old Emmanuel Macron Zuriel experienced at first-hand the power of youth in deciding a nation's future.

 On July 1, 2021, the worlds 6th largest economy - The State of California, where Zuriel was born and raised, announced a special election to either keep its current leader [Governor Gavin Newsome], or replace him.
 Understanding the power and voice of youth of which she is one, Zuriel released a statewide video, talking to Californians about her 18-year journey and speaking about the need for youths to get involved in charting the future of the state, and by default, the country.
 Immediately, media, from across California to Canada, to the United Kingdom began reporting that 18-year-old Zuriel Oduwole was entering the California Governor's race.
 Instead, Zuriel made it clear she was not running and for 2 simple reasons.
 First, she was a full time University student, and second, she would need to raise a lot of money by appealing to people and soliciting donations, just to tell or show what she was capable of or what she is able to do, when she had been doing the same things quietly, globally and successfully without spending a penny, for the last 8 years.
 She didn't understand that logic behind such political accoutrements of spending and profligacy, when people were hungry, homeless and in need of immediate medical attention statewide and across the United States.